-By mid-day it has shifted to more of a flee market with lots of trinkets for tourists, and by night it transforms again into a night market (6-10PM) selling food (much of it on sticks) and snacks.
+By mid-day it has shifted to more of a flea market with lots of trinkets for tourists, and by dusk it transforms again, this time into a night market (6-10PM) selling food (much of it on sticks) and snacks.

 Most of the day you can find lots of fresh fruit and something to eat.
 We had two meals in the middle of the central building and they were both very good.
 There are over a dozen vendors that all look nearly the same, with benches set up in front of food counters.
 They offer English menus with pictures and fixed prices.

 We picked at random and the cao lầu was excellent.
 Our other meal here was good too (different day, different vendor).
 We also purchased a bag of a variety of fruits and a sampling of pastry type things to try from other vendors in this market.
 The fruit lady was a great sales person and offered us lots of samples of fruits we had never seen before so we knew what we were buying, but didn’t have any posted prices.
 If you are squeamish, avoid the end of the building closest to the water where they sell meat literally from the snout to the tip of the tail.

 Night life came in two flavors here.
 There were the peaceful lantern lit streets/river and a few crazy bars catering to those looking for a lively night out.